UAAP Season 62

-UAAP Season 62 is the 1999–2000 athletic year of the University Athletic Association of the Philippines which was hosted by the University of the Philippines.
+UAAP Season 62 is the 1999–2000 athletic year of the University Athletic Association of the Philippines (UAAP) which was hosted by the University of the Philippines.
 The season opened on July 10, 1999, at the PhilSports Arena.

-It was the last broadcast by Silverstar Sports aired on PTV.
-Jimmy Javier, Joaqui Trillo and Jude Turcuato were on hand for the last broadcast of the UAAP games.

 Basketball

 Men's tournament

 The 62nd UAAP men's basketball tournament was held at the PhilSports Arena and Cuneta Astrodome from July 10 to October 9, 1999.